 In our last blog, we discussed the differences between some of the most common eating disorders.
 Noticing the signs and symptoms early on can greatly improve long-term outcomes for those suffering with an eating disorder.
 With more than 70% of adolescents being dissatisfied with their bodies and wanting to lose weight, an average of 35-57% of adolescent girls engaging in crash dieting, fasting, self-induced vomiting, diet pills or teas, or laxatives – it is no wonder why eating disorders are on the rise.
 Between 1988 and 1993 the incidence of bulimia in 10-39-year-old women TRIPLED!
-And don’t let the media convince you that this is a girls/women’s only issue – the rate of eating disorders in boys and men is growing at an alarming rate.
+Don’t let the media convince you that this is a girls/women’s only issue.
+The rate of eating disorders in boys and men is growing at an alarming rate.

 Why do the first two years matter?

 Studies show that receiving treatment for an eating disorder within the first two years of presenting symptoms leads to higher recovery rates and fewer instances of relapse.
 The reason for this is in part due to neurological changes that take place in the brain with chronic sufferers.
 Just like other major medical illnesses – eating disorders can advance and worsen without timely treatment.
 The longer your child or teen is engaging in disordered eating patterns, displaying negative body image, and has a poor relationship with weight and food – the worse the prognosis.

 How can I help my teen with an eating disorder?